 That’s so true, and I hate it.
 I feel like my mission in life is to combat that.
 I always tried to think of veganism as an umbrella belief about not causing harm, and not just to animals.
 So I’m always trying to extend what veganism means.
 It’s just one decision out of so many ethical decisions.

-I want to say though, for a lot of people, veganism is really far.
+I want to say, though, for a lot of people, veganism is really hard.
 I have a lot of privilege in that veganism is really easy for me, so it’s not that difficult for me to address other ethical considerations too.
 And for some people, it really is.

 It’s important to have compassion for yourself.
 Sometimes when you see everything that can be wrong with the entire supply chain of buying anything, it can kind of shut you down.
 I know we’re not perfect, and there are probably ingredients we use that are not great.
 We’re just trying to do the best we can within the structure of a commercial business.